wolverine2k/crunchy/trunk/crunchy/src/tests/index.rst

 as much as possible, we use a module named interface.py which is normally initialized by crunchy but can be initialized with mock values by a user.

-This document is meant to keep track of all modules and their dependencies and of the available unit tests.

-All modules should be unit tested; we preferably use doctest-based unit tests that can be used as supplementary documentation.

-Crunchy includes a number of doctest based (.rst files) unit files which it can style and display, using the default crunchy.no_markup option.
-(We suggest to use "python_code" as that option when viewing these files).
-These tests can be run via

-- python all_tests.py

-In terms of test coverage, this is just a first draft which needs to be verified.

-As a rule, every plugin should import the interface module - and nothing else other than other plugins (and, perhaps, utilities.py) and/or modules from the Python standard library.
+As a rule, every plugin should import the interface module and, if possible, nothing else other than other plugins (and, perhaps, utilities.py) and/or modules from the Python standard library.